0GiS0/ado-agents-on-aks/README.md

 It will create a resource group and an AKS cluster.
 The AKS cluster will be created with a single node pool with a `Standard_B2s` VM size.
 This cluster will scale up to 3 nodes and down to 1 node.

-## Build the Docker image for the agent
+## Build the Docker images for the agents, Linux and Windows

-The next step is to build the Docker image for the agent.
-You can do this by running the following command:
+The next step is to build the Docker image for the agents.

+This is the command to build the Docker image for the Linux agent:

 ```bash
 source scripts/02-build-docker-image-for-the-lx-agent.sh
 ```

+This is the command to build the Docker image for the Windows agent:

 ```bash
 source scripts/03-build-docker-image-for-the-win-agent.sh
 ```